botpress/botpress-examples/wit-bot/README.md

 ### 1. Install

-First thing you need to have `botpress` installed as a general dependency using `npm`.
-If it's done yet, you only need to install it using the following command.
+You need to have `botpress` installed as a general dependency using `npm`.
+If it's already done, you only need to install it using the following command (make sure to install it globally).

 ```
 npm install -g botpress